University of Southampton

 Emails sent from ServiceNow to an ingested address are ignored

 This article explains why emails sent from ServiceNow to an ingested address are ignored.
-It also suggests other ways to refer to another group in ServiceNow.
+It also explains how a ticket can be referred to another another group in ServiceNow if required.

 Overview

-To protect ServiceNow from email loops, any emails sent from it to an email address that is also ingested (read) by ServiceNow are ignored.
+To protect ServiceNow from email loops, any emails sent from ServiceNow to an email address that is also ingested (read) by ServiceNow are ignored.

 ""